Lower Molonglo Water Quality Control Centre

 The Lower Molonglo Water Quality Control Centre (LMWQCC) is the main treatment facility for Canberra and is the largest inland treatment facility in Australia.

-Located alongside the Molonglo River, one kilometre upstream from the junction with the Murrumbidgee River, LMWQCC treats more than 90 million litres of Canberra's each day.
+Located alongside the Molonglo River, one kilometre upstream from the junction with the Murrumbidgee River, LMWQCC treats more than 90 million litres of Canberra's sewage each day.
 The process includes physical, chemical, and biological treatment processes before the water is discharged into the Molonglo River.

-As the enters LMWQCC, a range of objects are collected by a screening process.
+As the sewage enters LMWQCC, a range of objects are collected by a screening process.
 Some interesting finds include goldfish, dentures and a range of children's toys.
 Some items can be seen in the screen room during tours of the facility.

 ACTEW Water's treatment process ensures that the water that is discharged into the Molonglo River has minimal impact on the environment and downstream users.
 The ACT Environmental Protection Act 1997, under which LMWQCC operates, sets strict licence conditions aimed at protecting the rivers into which water is discharged.
 LMWQCC meets these licence requirements, including chemical testing and biological monitoring programs.